ava-labs/avalanche-docs/docs/subnets/deploying-cross-chain-evm-bridge.md

 We have to load the environment variables in this session too.
 Load these variables in this session too using the `source` command.

-Now, move to the `deploy-bridge` directory and run the following command to clone the relayer repo (implemented in Go), and build its binary.
+Now, move to the `deploy-bridge` directory and run the following command to clone the relayer repository (implemented in Go), and build its binary.

 ```bash